The 90-Day Reset: Clearing a 90,000-Ticket Backlog

 Phase 2: The Dual-Track Execution

-By week two, we scaled the operation to 8 agents.
+By week two, we scaled to 8 agents.
 We instituted a strict dual-track protocol.
-Team A handled the live, incoming daily volume (850+ emails a day) to ensure no *new* backlog was created.
-Team B executed a systematic attack on the historical backlog using bulk-processing macros for common issue types identified during the triage phase.
+Team A handled the live incoming daily volume (850+ emails a day) to ensure no new backlog was created.
+Team B executed a systematic attack on the historical backlog using bulk-processing macros for common issue types identified during triage.

 Phase 3: Migration and Normalization

 By month three, the backlog was zero.
 The operation was normalized at 12 agents.
-Only then did we begin the process of migrating them out of Outlook and into a structured Zendesk environment.
+Only then did we begin migrating them out of Outlook and into a structured Zendesk environment.
 You cannot migrate a burning house; you have to put the fire out first.

 Is your inbox drowning?